yiisoft/yii2/docs/guide/url.md

 Internal route
 --------------

-Internal routes and parameters are what you're dealing with when implementing an application usuing Yii.
+Internal routes and parameters are what you're dealing with when implementing an application using Yii.

 Each controller and its action has a corresponding internal route such as `site/index`.
 Here `site` is referred to as controller ID while `test` is referred to as action ID.
 If controller belongs to a module, internal route is prefixed